tsmith512/tsmithcreative/_posts/2013-08-03-pantheon-multidev.md

 Pantheon provides *Dev*, *Test*, and *Live* environments.
 This is superior to any other host I’ve used; I’m grateful for this.
 My personal dealbreaker,
-however: the *Development* environment sits at the branch head of `master`, not a branch for active work.
+however: the *Development* environment sits at the default branch head, not a branch for active work.

-Therefore, to test anything on a Pantheon environment, it had to be merged into *master*.
-This required merging untested, incomplete, and/or unreviewed code into master, then stumbling over others while fixing it in subsequent commits on master.
+Therefore, to test anything on a Pantheon environment, it had to be merged.
+This required merging untested, incomplete, and/or unreviewed code into the default branch, then stumbling over others while fixing it in subsequent commits on a single branch.
 There’s a word for that: **Subversion**

 I git, therefore I branch.
 Copiously.
 Pantheon now embraces this (whether you use git-flow, or any other branching strategy).